Tolland, Massachusetts: Geography

-Tolland occupies the southwest corner of Hampden County and is bordered on the north by Otis and Blandford, on the east by Granville, on the south by Hartland and Colebrook, Connecticut, and on the west by Sandisfield.
+Tolland occupies the southwestern corner of Hampden County and is bordered on the north by Otis and Blandford, on the east by Granville, on the south by Hartland and Colebrook, Connecticut, and on the west by Sandisfield.
 Massachusetts Route 57 crosses the center of the town, leading east to Agawam and west New Marlborough.
 The West Branch of the Farmington River forms most of the western boundary of the town.
 The southern end of Otis Reservoir is in the northern part of town.
 The eastern part of town is drained by tributaries of the Hubbard River, which flows southeast to the East Branch of the Farmington River.
 The northeast corner of the town is drained by Ripley Brook, which flows east via the Little River to the Westfield River.
 The entire town is part of the Connecticut River watershed.

 According to the U.S. Census Bureau, the town has a total area of 84.9 km2, of which 81.7 km2 are land and 3.2 km2, or 3.77%, are water.

 Tolland State Forest and Granville State Forest protect a part of the town's area.